tuckwise/tuckwise.github.io/index.md

 <hr style="width:60%; border:1px solid #333; margin:1.5rem auto;">

-I study the formation and evolution of galaxies through large-scale simulations of stellar dynamics and chemical enrichment.
-My work focuses on understanding how stars migrate, mix, and carry the chemical fingerprints of the Milky Way’s history.
+I study the formation and evolution of galaxies through large-scale simulations that trace stellar dynamics and chemical enrichment.
+My research focuses on how stars migrate, mix, and record the Milky Way’s chemical history.

-Currently, I’m developing **chemodynamical models** of disk evolution using the **NEXUS** simulation framework — combining the gravity solver **RAMSES**, the potential modeling code **AGAMA**, and custom analysis pipelines optimized for **high-performance computing** environments.
+Currently, I’m developing chemodynamical models of disk evolution using the NEXUS simulation framework, which combines the stellar-dynamics and action-based library AGAMA with the adaptive mesh refinement, N-body/hydrodynamical code RAMSES.
+The framework leverages these well-tested packages and incorporates modifications tailored to the specific needs of our models.

-I also apply **machine learning techniques** to stellar survey data (e.g., **GALAH DR4**) to infer stellar ages from chemical abundances — an approach that links statistical inference with galactic archaeology.
+In parallel, I integrate machine learning with stellar spectroscopy, applying techniques such as XGBoost to large surveys like GALAH.
+My master’s research used this approach to predict stellar ages directly from chemical abundances, removing the dependence on stellar evolutionary phase.

 ---

-### 🧠 Research Interests
+### Research Interests
 - Galactic archaeology & chemical evolution
 - Stellar dynamics & radial migration
 - HPC methods in astrophysical simulations